rust-osdev/uefi-rs/README.md

 ## Description

-[UEFI] started as the successor firmware to the BIOS in x86 space and developed to a universal firmware specification for various platforms, such as ARM.
-It provides an early boot environment with a variety of [specified][spec] ready-to-use "high-level" functionality, such as accessing disks or the network.
-EFI images, the files that can be loaded by an UEFI environment, can leverage these abstractions to extend the functionality in form of additional drivers, OS-specific bootloaders, or different kind of low-level applications.

 Our mission is to provide **safe** and **performant** wrappers for UEFI interfaces, and allow developers to write idiomatic Rust code.